Uzochikwa-Enunwa/Javascript-Projects/README.md

-# Javascript-Projects - Programming the Internet using Javascript, HTML, CSS, PHP.
-Including Assignments and Project for Ora Porsperity Bank
+# Javascript-Projects - Programming the Internet using Javascript, HTML, CSS and PHP.
+Including Assignments and Project for Ora Prosperity Bank